 How to Connect an Ethernet Cable to a Laptop With a USB Adapter

 Ethernet is fast.
 Lots of bandwidth, low latency, reliable.
 It doesn't ride the struggle bus the same way wifi does with walls being all solid and competing wireless signals and what have you.
 On basically every computer I've ever used it seems like ethernet is faster than wifi.
 Ethernet is kind of awesome.
 Or, at the very least, it's nice to have.
-But thin and light laptops are pretty great, too.
+But really thin and lightweight laptops are pretty great, too.
 The compromise between the two?
 Ethernet adapters.

-How Much Better is Latency Over Ethernet Vs Wifi?
+How Much Better is Latency over Ethernet Vs Wifi?

 A lot.
 It's a lot.
 I just tested the latency of ethernet Vs wifi on my router at home.
 I'm surprised by how much less latency there is with a wired connection Vs wireless.
 I figured it'd be something like maybe double.
 Right?
 Yeah.
 No. Pinging the router, sitting right next to it, I got ethernet: 1.078 ms and wifi: 10.729 ms. That's about one tenth as much latency.
 That's a lot less latency.

 Ok.
 Surely for a remote server the difference should be negligible, because the limiting factor would be the internet connection.
 Nope.
 Pinging eastmanreference.com, a remote server, same router, I got ethernet: 15.265 ms and wifi: 36.642 ms. There's a lot less of a difference here, but still ethernet is the clear winner with about half as much latency.

 These are all averages of just three pings each, and there's a lot of variables here (Re: not very scientific, I didn't even tell you what kind of router I have).

 So yeah, if latency is really important, you know, for eking out every last milisecond of speed from a connection (gaming) I'd say go with a wired connection.